What is the main source of law authorising this entity form?

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-The two methods of capital reduction are through share repurchase or decreasing the value of each share.
+The two (2) methods of capital reduction are through share repurchase or decreasing the value of each share.
 The GMS must determine any capital reduction.
 If the capital reduction adversely affects a certain class of shares, the GMS must obtain the consent of all the shareholders of the adversely affected class of shares.
-The BOD must advertise the decision to the PT’s creditors by newspaper within 7 days of the decision.
-The creditors have 60 days to object to the decision by writing to the PT with a copy sent to the MOLHR.
+The BOD must advertise the decision to the PT's creditors by newspaper within seven (7) days of the decision.
+The creditors have 60 days to object to the decision by writing to the PT with a copy sent to the MOL.
 The PT must answer the objection in writing within 30 days of receiving it.

-• total nominal value of the repurchased shares (together with pledged shares or shares under fiduciary security controlled by the PT itself and/or another PT) must not equal more than 10% of the PT’s total subscribed capital unless the capital market laws and regulations provide otherwise.
+- Total nominal value of the repurchased shares (together with pledged shares or shares under fiduciary security controlled by the PT itself and/or another PT) must not equal more than 10% of the PT's total subscribed capital unless the capital market laws and regulations provide otherwise.

 Any requirements with respect to distributions to shareholders?